BogdanCerovac/aXeSiA/README.md

 ### Basic features for axe-hackaton - minimum viable product

 Due to time limitations I've decided to limit the scope to bare minimum and concentrate on functionality before other aspects.
-So code is dirty, design is extremly raw and I tried to make the user interface accessible but it is far from performant and needs a lot more work.
+So code is dirty, design is extremely raw and I tried to make the user interface accessible but it is far from performant and needs a lot more work.
 But main features work and can be already used.

 aXeSiA can: